kokoro-aya/NekoBinator/Readme.md

 - Windows platform is not supported as special characters are used in infix methods' names.
 - The project may encounter performance issues.
+- **Like any naive PC implementation, this project has several issues:**
+  - The parser will loop on left recursive grammar
+  - The parser cannot handle ambiguous grammar
+  - And the parser has a backtracking nature

 ## Introduction